-Sun Country Airlines is a new breed of hybrid low-cost air carrier that dynamically deploys shared resources across our synergistic scheduled service, charter and cargo businesses.
-By doing so, we believe we are able to generate high growth, high margins and strong cash flows with greater resilience than other passenger airlines.
-We focus on serving leisure and VFR passengers and charter customers and providing CMI services to Amazon, with flights throughout the United States and to destinations in Mexico, Central America and the Caribbean.
-Based in Minnesota, we operate an agile network that includes our scheduled service business and our synergistic charter and cargo businesses.
-We share resources, such as flight crews, across our scheduled service, charter and cargo business lines with the objective of generating higher returns and margins and mitigating the seasonality of our route network.
-We optimize capacity allocation by market, time of year, day of week and line of business by shifting flying to markets during periods of peak demand and away from markets during periods of low demand with far greater frequency than nearly all other large U.S. passenger airlines.
-We believe our flexible business model generates higher returns and margins while also providing greater resiliency to economic and industry downturns than a traditional scheduled service carrier.

-Our scheduled service business combines low costs with a high quality product to generate higher TRASM than ULCCs while maintaining lower Adjusted CASM than LCCs, resulting in best-in-class unit profitability.
-Our business includes many cost characteristics of ULCCs (which include Allegiant Travel Company, Frontier Airlines and Spirit Airlines), such as an unbundled product (which means we offer a base fare and allow customers to purchase ancillary products and services for an additional fee), point-to-point service and a single-family fleet of Boeing 737-NG aircraft, which allow us to maintain a cost base comparable to these ULCCs.
-However, we offer a high quality product that we believe is superior to ULCCs and consistent with that of LCCs (which include Southwest Airlines and JetBlue Airways).
-For example, our product includes more legroom than ULCCs, complimentary beverages, in-flight entertainment and in-seat power, none of which are offered by ULCCs.
-The combination of our agile peak demand network with our elevated consumer product allows us to generate higher TRASM than ULCCs while maintaining lower Adjusted CASM than LCCs.
-In addition, as a low cost, leisure focused carrier, rather than a business travel focused carrier, we believe we are well-positioned to be one of the early beneficiaries of the industry rebound following the COVID-19 pandemic.
+Sun Country Airlines is a Minnesota-based high-growth, low-cost air carrier focused on serving leisure passengers on flights throughout the United States and to destinations in Mexico, Central America, the Caribbean and Canada.
+Sun Country Airlines represents a new breed of hybrid carrier.
+We operate an agile network consisting of our core scheduled service business and our synergistic and profitable charter business.
+Our unique model dynamically deploys shared aircraft and flight crews across our service lines to generate superior returns and high margins.
+We optimize capacity allocation by market, time of year, day of week and line of business by shifting flying to markets during periods of high demand and away from markets during periods of low demand with far greater frequency than other airlines.
+The only carrier in the United States that flies a similar flexible network to us is Allegiant Travel Company, but Allegiant flies to different markets than we do with a basic product, smaller charter business and limited ticket distribution network through its website.
+Our model includes many of the low-cost structure characteristics of ULCCs (which include Allegiant Travel Company, Spirit Airlines and Frontier Airlines), such as an unbundled product, point-to-point service and a single-family fleet of Boeing 737-NG aircraft, which allow us to maintain a cost base comparable to these ULCCs.
+However, we offer an elevated product that we believe is superior to the ULCCs and consistent with that of LCCs (which include Southwest Airlines and JetBlue Airways).
+For example, our product includes more legroom, free beverages, in-flight entertainment and in-seat power, none of which are offered by the ULCCs.
+The combination of our agile "peak demand" network with our elevated consumer product allows us to generate higher TRASM than ULCCs while maintaining lower CASM excluding fuel than LCCs.